Save big (up to $1,875) on small business tools with our free membership, business.com+

 • WordPress has a built-in content management system, which makes it easy to change or update your products, pricing and content.

-• With WordPress plug-ins, you can add almost any function to your site, including a shopping cart and other e-commerce features.
+• Plug-ins allow you to add almost any function to your site (for example, WooCommerce can add shopping cart and checkout functionality).

 • WordPress offers excellent SEO capabilities.